maxammann/blog/content/posts/2021-03-19-fuzzing-intro.md

 I want to highlight some interesting aspects of these paper in the next blog post.

 To get into the topic of fuzzing, I tried to implement a Fuzzer based on the upcoming and not yet officially released library "LibAFL" by AFLplusplus.
 I picked an easy target for the start.
 I tried to fuzz [libcue](https://github.com/lipnitsk/libcue).
-It worked and I actually found the first bug in it withing seconds (a buffer underflow because of negative input).
-After that I did not find quickly crashes.
+It worked, and I actually found the first bug in it withing seconds (a buffer underflow because of negative input).
+After that, I did not find quickly crashes.
 I suppose this is because libcue uses Yacc and a grammar to parse Cue files.
 Actually libcue is quite simple.
 Maybe too simple to have serious vulnerabilities like buffer overflows.